 Several things can mimic the signs of a seizure, especially in people with MS.

 MS can damage nerves in the brain, interrupting electrical signals.
 This causes a range of symptoms known as paroxysmal symptoms.
-Similar to seizures, paroxysmal symptoms come on suddenly and don’t last for long.
+Similar to seizures, paroxysmal symptoms come on suddenly and do not last long.

 Paroxysmal symptoms include: